Curve test for enhanced ind-sheaves and holonomic D-modules: Subanalytic geometry

 Let $U$ be a subanalytic open subset in an $n$-dimensional real analytic manifold $M$.
-Let $f$ be an analytic function on $U$ which is subanalytic on $(U,M)$.
+Let $f$ be a real analytic function on $U$ which is subanalytic on $(U,M)$.
 Let $\del U$ denote the boundary of $U$, which is $(n-1)$-dimensional.
-Let $P$ be any point of $\del U$ at which $\del U$ is smooth.
-We say that $f$ is ramified analytic around $P$ if the following holds: \begin{itemize} \item Let $(\nbigu,t_1,\ldots,t_n)$ be a real analytic coordinate neighbourhood of $\real^n$ around $P$ such that $\nbigu\cap\del U=\{t_1=0\}$.
-Then, $f$ is expressed as